Glatzli/model_comparison_codes/README.md

 model intercomparison study

 ToDo:
-- Do I have to interpolate WRF-model?
-UM?
-How to find out in which projection it is now?
+- Do I have to interpolate WRF-model in attrs of netCDF file: lambertian conformal?
+UM (which projection)?
 - complete PCGP calc for Arome & ICON: works now, need to implement calculation of AD_gamma (calc aspect ratio)